0xcybermonk/whoami/README.md

 ### 💡 Projects & CTFs
 - Organized & solved **CTFs** with challenges in Linux privilege escalation, PHP uploads, SQLi, and AI prompt engineering
-- Implemented **firewall rules, IDS/IPS monitoring, VPNs**, and secure network designs
+- Implemented **firewall rules, VPNs**, and secure network designs
-- Developed **custom scripts** for Nmap, Wireshark, Metasploit
-- Exploring **DevSecOps** to integrate security seamlessly into development
+- Kioptrix Level 1 Pentest: Conducted a comprehensive pentest, leveraging tools like Nmap and Metasploit for reconnaissance, vulnerability exploitation, and privilege escalation; documented all findings in a professional report.
+- Social Engineering Simulation: Developed a Docker-based web application to simulate a phishing attack, capturing user credentials to demonstrate how easily personal data can be harvested and to highlight the importance of password hygiene and security awareness.

 ---

 ### 📝 Blogs & Publications
-I regularly document my cybersecurity journey and lessons learned:
+I often document my cybersecurity journey and lessons learned:
 - **THM Walkthroughs:** Step-by-step guides for TryHackMe machines
-- **Cybersecurity Tutorials:** Network hardening, WordPress security, LFI/RCE exploitation
 - **Medium Articles:** Published on [Medium](https://medium.com/@cyb3rmonk) sharing insights, CTF solutions, and hands-on tutorials

 ---